 - Port facilities must be accessible to you.

 - Ferry operators must provide assistance free of charge, if you require this, from when you arrive at the portt until you depart.

-The Regulation applies to all jourmeys within the EU.
+The Regulation applies to all jourmeys within the UK and EU.

 The Consumer Council